Keshav-Madhav/live-jinja-renderer/README.md

 If you prefer to open the renderer in a separate editor pane:

 1. Open a `.txt`, `.jinja`, `.j2`, or plaintext file
-2. Click the **window icon** in the editor toolbar
+2. Click the **play icon** in the editor toolbar (or use the three-dot menu → "Open in Editor Pane")
-3. A panel opens beside your editor with the same features
+3. A panel opens beside your editor with:
+   - **Toggle switches**: Markdown, Mermaid, Show Whitespace, Cull Whitespace (visible in header)
+   - **Action buttons**: Re-extract Variables, Rerender, Copy Output (visible in footer)
+   - Same live preview functionality as sidebar view

 **Keyboard shortcut**:
 - **Mac**: `Cmd+Shift+Alt+J`